 Because it does not need to be metabolized by the body and because the dosage can be adjusted very quickly, gas anesthetics are generally considered the safest for the patient.

-In the video, you will see a cat who is covered in bubble wrap at another veterinary hospital.
+In our Anesthesia Safety video, you will see a cat who is covered in bubble wrap at another veterinary hospital.
 The intent is to insulate the cat, but if no external heat is applied, the patient's temperature will usually drop.
 We don't use bubble wrap at North County Cat Hospital.

 Visual and Tactile Monitoring